 There is again a Key Projects category.
 Such projects are intended to provide significant advances in Swift science, and require a very strong justification.
 In these cases, 6 pages are allowed for the scientific justification (4 pages only are allowed for all other proposals).

-Cycle 20 again includes the option to submit a single proposal for combined observing programs between Swift and XMM-Newton, Chandra, INTEGRAL, NRAO (VLA, GBT and VLBA), NuSTAR and NICER.
+Cycle 21 again includes the option to submit a single proposal for combined observing programs between Swift and XMM-Newton, Chandra, INTEGRAL, NRAO (VLA, GBT and VLBA), NuSTAR and NICER - and, new for this cycle, IXPE.
 More details are available on the main GI page.
-Coordinated observations with IXPE and LCO are encouraged, though these will require separate proposals to both facilities; that is, neither IXPE nor LCO time can be awarded directly though the Swift GI program.
+Coordinated observations with LCO are encouraged, though these will require separate proposals to both facilities; that is, LCO time CANNOT be awarded directly though the Swift GI program.

 Requests for fill-in observations cannot be time-constrained (e.g. coordinated with ground- or space-based facilities), although both ToOs and non-ToOs may be, provided the window for the observation exceeds 3 hours.
 There is no restriction on the maximum number of time-constrained observations permitted, and no funding is provided for these proposals.

-The duration of an observation (ie a single visit to a target) is limited to between 1 and 40 ks, although several observations may be requested.
+The duration of an observation (ie a single visit to a target) is limited to between 0.5 and 40 ks (note the minimum observation length has been decreased for Cycle 21), although several observations may be requested.
 No single pointing of longer than 1.8 ks will be performed, however.

 Proposals must be submitted through the Astrophysics Research Knowledgebase/Remote Proposal System (ARK/RPS) (https://heasarc.gsfc.nasa.gov/ark/rps/) for which you need an account.
 The page for submission is https://heasarc.gsfc.nasa.gov/ark/swiftrps/form.html (once you are logged in).
 There are instructions regarding the steps required.